Authority canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Turkey broth, turkey, chicken, chicken liver, brewers rice, rice flour, dried beet pulp, dried egg product, guar gum, canola oil, carrageenan, potassium chloride, salt, vitamins (vitamin E, B12, D3 supplements, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin, d-calcium pantothenate, biotin, thiamine mononitrate, riboflavin supplement, pyridoxine hydrochloride, folic acid), minerals (ferrous sulfate, zinc oxide, copper proteinate, manganous sulfate, potassium iodide, sodium selenite), choline chloride
+Ingredients: Chicken broth, chicken, chicken liver, brewers rice, rice flour, dried beet pulp, rice gluten, dried egg product, canola oil, guar gum, carrageenan, potassium chloride, salt, vitamins (vitamin E, B12, D3 supplements, l-ascorbyl-2-polyphosphate (source of vitamin C), niacin, d-calcium pantothenate, biotin, thiamine mononitrate, riboflavin supplement, pyridoxine hydrochloride, folic acid), minerals (ferrous sulfate, zinc oxide, copper proteinate, manganous sulfate, potassium iodide, sodium selenite), choline chloride

 Fiber (estimated dry matter content) = 4.5%